 Dirty ducts can contribute to significantly higher HVAC maintenance and repair costs over time.
 The increased demand for heated or cooled air caused by dirty air ducts could lead to parts of your HVAC system wearing out prematurely.
 Really dirty air ducts could even result in the total failure of your HVAC system, requiring an expensive replacement of your furnace or air conditioner.

 It might seem like you can’t afford to invest in regular air duct cleaning on the surface, but overlooking this important HVAC maintenance task could actually cost you a lot of money in the long run by compromising the function and efficiency of your HVAC system.
-Contact HELP Plumbing, Heating, Cooling and Electric for more information on the benefits of regular duct cleaning.
+Contact HELP Plumbing, Heating, Cooling and Drains for more information on the benefits of regular duct cleaning.